amruth6002/task_tracker_cli/README.md

-# Task Tracker Command Line Interface Application :sparkles:
+# Task Tracker Command Line Interface Application
 This is my solution for the challenge on [roadmap.sh](https://roadmap.sh/projects/task-tracker)

 This project is built using JavaScript with no framework support.
 I have used the commander module for this project.